-ISS aims to help institutional investors understand the governance practices of the companies in which they are invested, given differing proxy ballot items each proxy season and evolving corporate governance practices and requirements in different markets worldwide.
-In 2023, ISS assisted approximately 2,000 clients make and execute informed proxy voting decisions for approximately 50,500 shareholder meetings in approximately 100 developed and emerging markets worldwide.
-ISS' global coverage includes all public company equity meetings for which our clients hold a ballot.
+ISS governance research aims to help institutional investors understand the governance practices of the companies in which they are invested, given differing proxy ballot items each proxy season and evolving corporate governance practices and requirements in different markets worldwide.
+In 2024, ISS assisted approximately 1,600 clients make and execute informed proxy voting decisions for approximately 51,500 shareholder meetings in approximately 100 developed and emerging markets worldwide.
+ISS' research and voting coverage includes all public company equity meetings for which our clients hold a ballot.3

-2023 ISS Governance Research - Key Coverage Statistics
+2024 ISS Governance Research - Key Coverage Statistics

 Markets covered 100

-Public companies 35,500
+Public companies 35,000

 covered

-Meetings covered 50,500
+Meetings covered 51,500

-ISS' clients are primarily institutional investors, including investment managers, private-sector and public employee benefit plans; ISS does not serve retail investors directly.
+ISS' clients are primarily institutional investors, including investment managers as well as asset owners such as private-sector and public employee benefit plans; ISS does not serve retail investors directly.
 ISS serves a diverse range of institutional investors.
-Some pursue short-term investment strategies, while others are long-term buyand-hold investors.
-Some are focused solely on maximizing profit, some on long-term risk management and business sustainability, while others seek to achieve reasonable financial returns in a way that aligns with their (or their clients') stated objectives, or religious or philosophical beliefs.
-Some ISS clients themselves pursue divergent internal investment and proxy voting strategies, depending on the needs of their own clientele.
+Some are long-term buy-and-hold investors, while others pursue short-term investment strategies.
+Some are focused on long-term risk management and business sustainability, while others seek to achieve reasonable financial returns in a way that aligns with their (or their clients') stated objectives, or religious or philosophical beliefs.
+Some ISS clients themselves pursue divergent internal investment and proxy voting strategies, depending on the needs of their own clientele or underlying beneficiaries.

-ISS' job is to provide clients with the tools, information, and policy options for them to make their own informed proxy voting decisions and vote their shares in accordance with their respective investment and fiduciary views and responsibilities.
-To that end, while many clients utilize their own custom policies, ISS continues to embark on thorough review and outreach procedures to update our benchmark and specialty policies, and expand the array of available policy choices, in response to the demands of the market.
-In addition, ISS is continuing its work on Vote Preference, a suite of solutions launched in 2022 that facilitates asset managers offering voting policy choices to their own asset owner clients.
-Irrespective of the client's chosen proxy voting policy(ies), ISS supports all vote recommendations with extensive data and research based on publicly available corporate reporting and information.
-Furthermore, ISS does not hold a monolithic view on, or a stake in, any proxy voting decision and may issue distinct recommendations to different clients on the same ballot items based on the different voting policies selected by those clients.
+ISS' job is to provide clients with tools, information, and voting policy options to help them make their own informed proxy voting decisions and vote their shares in accordance with their respective investment and fiduciary views and responsibilities.
+To that end, many clients utilize their own custom voting policies, and ISS continues to regularly review its benchmark and specialty (thematic) policies, and expand the array of available voting policy choices, in response to the demands of the market.
+In addition, ISS is continuing its work on Vote Preference, a suite of solutions launched in 2022 that facilitates asset managers offering voting policy choices to their clients.
+Irrespective of the client's chosen proxy voting policy(ies), ISS research supports all vote recommendations with extensive data and analysis based on publicly available corporate reporting and information.

-&lt;sup>4 The statistics referenced in this Statement are approximate, updated on an annual basis and, unless otherwise noted, relate to the year ending December 31, 2023.
+3 The statistics referenced in this Statement are approximate, updated on an annual basis and, unless otherwise noted, relate to the year ending December 31, 2024.